s92xiong/find-la-cloche/README.md

 **How to use InputField.jsx to build your own custom client-side form validation:**
 Using the component InputField.jsx will allow users to create their own client-side form validation, which they can adjust to their preferred styling and design.

-To implement this component, the developer must initialize a useState object twice: one object will keep track of all the input fields and their string values, the other is an object of booleans that track their validity.
+To implement this component, the developer must initialize a useState object twice: one object will keep track of the input fields and their string values, the other is an object of booleans that track errors in the input fields.
+Property names must be the same between both state objects.

 ```
 const [values, setValues] = { firstName: "", lastName: "", email: "", password: "" };
 const [errors, setErrors] = { firstName: false, lastName: false, email: false, password: false };
 ```

-The InputField function component takes in 7 arguments
+InputField component has 7 arguments:
-1. handleInputChange - updates {values} and {errors}
+1. handleInputChange - updates {values} and {errors}, **This event handler is a function that must return a function!**
 2. error - renders error message below input field
 3. classInput - a className for the input field
-4. inputType -
+4. inputType - text, email, password
 5. placeholderText
 6. errorMessage - error message the user wants to display
-7. valueProp -
+7. valueProp - the specific property name in the state object to update, e.g. "firstName" or "email"

-An additional eventHandler function is required to update state to reflect the status of the input fields being valid or invalid.
-This function should be written by the developer as every project have specific conditions for what is  .
+**Important note**: handleInputChange is a function that must return a function (e.g. function call), it uses the valueProp as an argument when called inside InputField.jsx, this allows all input fields to receive their own individualized event handlers.

 **Google Auth**
 A simple and quicker alternative is for users to register via Google auth.